ES-Fuzz: Adaptive Modeling of MMIO Data Chunks for Firmware Fuzzing: System Design and Implementation

-If ES firmware gets a data chunk through multiple MMIO reads, it tends to encode its expectations about the data chunk into its data-use code instead of its MMIO-read code.
-So, in principle, \name's DSE executes each group of MMIO reads along the path recorded in the detailed execution trace.
-However, in practice, these reads are executed differently based on their occurrence contexts.
+In embedded systems, firmware that retrieves a data chunk via multiple MMIO reads typically validates the chunk in its usage code rather than its retrieval code.
+So, \name's DSE can execute each group of MMIO reads along the path recorded in the given trace without sacrificing opportunities for code coverage.
+However, in practice, these reads are executed differently depending on their BB contexts.

-If the MMIO reads in a group do not occur in IRQ contexts, they usually occur near the firmware code that uses their retrieved data chunk.
-In such a case, \name's DSE runs the MMIO-read and data-use codes together.
-It begins with a snapshot of the firmware state at the occurrence of the first read in the group.
-It adapts the snapshot such that an MMIO read executed later will retrieve symbolic data if the read belongs to the group.
-The DSE will thereafter be ready to run the data-use code (together with the MMIO-read code).

-If the MMIO reads in a group occur in IRQ contexts, they usually occur independently of, and sometimes far from, the firmware code that uses their retrieved data chunk.
-In such a case, \name's DSE runs the MMIO-read and data-use codes separately.
-It runs the MMIO-read code by identifying ISRs that contain the grouped MMIO reads and running these ISRs as many times and in the same order as recorded in the detailed execution trace.
-Each ISR follows the path recorded in the trace.
-Each executed MMIO read retrieves symbolic data if it belongs to the group; otherwise, it retrieves the data value recorded in the trace.
+If these reads occur in functions outside IRQ contexts, they are often near the code that uses the retrieved chunk.
+In such a case, the DSE executes chunk retrieval and usage together, starting from a snapshot of the firmware state at the first occurrence of the reads.
+If these reads occur within ISRs, they are often independent of and sometimes far from the code that uses the retrieved chunk.
+In this case, the DSE executes chunk retrieval and usage separately.
+It replays chunk retrieval by identifying ISRs that contain these reads and executing them as many times as recorded in the trace, in the recorded order, and along the recorded path.
+In either case, an executed MMIO read returns a symbolic value if it is among these reads, else the recorded value.